zcreativelabs/react-simple-maps/README.md

 # react-simple-maps
-A svg map component built with and for React
+An svg map component built with and for React.
+Please note that this is a work in progress!